 What to sing at the audition

-Depending on numbers, auditions may be held in Aberdeen, Dumfries, Dundee, Edinburgh, Glasgow and Inverness.
-The opportunity to audition by video link may be available to anyone with accessibility needs or in remote locations.
+Depending on numbers, auditions may be held in Aberdeen, Dumfries, Dundee, Edinburgh, Glasgow, Inverness and Perth.
+The opportunity to audition online may be available to anyone with accessibility needs or in remote locations.

-The activities for the year all stem from the six-day residential course at Loretto School, Musselburgh, where the repertoire is learned.
+The activities for the year all stem from the six-day residential course at Merchiston Castle School where the repertoire is learned.
 Members will have vocal coaching, musicianship training and full choir rehearsals with highly qualified music staff who are experts in their field.

 Concerts & Engagements

 The course finishes with a public concert for both sections of the Choir, where friends and family can experience the spectacular results of the work undertaken during the residential course.

 The Choir will take part in exciting additional engagements, full details of which will be advised prior to audition.
 Members will be expected to take part in both the residential course and additional engagements.

 Costs & Financial Assistance